LlFPrograms/teardown-maps-and-info/mega-flammable-warehouse-and-office-buildings/updates.md

 # For XML version, go [here](link)
-Showing for version 0.7, for other version (0.7 and after), check the [XML file](link).
+Showing for version 0.8, for other version (0.7 and after), check the [XML file](wa-and-of-buildings-updates.xml).

-- Improved the main menu
+(note): Fixed a few things!

-- Added a smaller heightmap
+- Heightmap roads to access the parking
-- Less heavy heightmap (tilesize = 85, previous tile size was 128).
+- Added grass where it was missing

-*Patch 1:*
+- Fixed the black things above one thnnel
-- Fixed again warehouse not having furniture, for "only office & warehouse" option (I'm stupid lmao)
+- Removed random rocks where there shouldn't be on small heightmap
-- Next version will have new things to the map
+- Fixed my stupidity again for the menu, I promise that this is the last time the menu has a problem!
+The problem was that instead of the parking (for "Only office & parking"), it was the warehouse...